adityaparab04/namaste-react/Chapter 2 - Igniting our App/theory.md

   - Different dev and prod bundles
   - for production build use npx parcel build "entry point name" make sure to remove package.json main entry point,
   - dist fodler is created to generate a development build and puts all our dev files in it
+  - browserslist is a npm package which helps to run your webapp on different versions of the browsers.

 ## References